mrfb/twinecery/README.md

 https://cdn.rawgit.com/mrfb/twinecery/master/twinecery.txt
 ```

 *n.b.* — This will goof things up if you attempt to build your story without an internet connection.
-To get around this, download twinecery.tws or twinecery.txt from this repository and include it locally.
+To get around this, download twinecery.txt from this repository and include it locally.
 If you put that file in the same folder as your .tws file, you can change the above line to `./twinecery.txt`.

 Second, go to **Story > Special Passages > StoryInit** and add the following:
 ```